Scheidt & Bachmann: History

+In 2008, Scheidt & Bachmann ticket machines on the Long Island Rail Road and the Metro-North Railroad in the New York metropolitan area were highlighted in the media after worth of tickets were dispensed for free and fraudulently resold.
+A glitch in the ticket machines dispensed free tickets when debit card transactions from certain banks were supposed to decline.
+The glitch had been present since 2001, and was exploited by a group of three people who resold the tickets for over three years.

+A 2012 audit of the CharlieCard system on the MBTA in Boston, maintained by Scheidt & Bachmann, found a discrepancy of million in fare revenues over five years.
+The audit also found that ticket machines and fareboxes had been unable to communicate with the MBTA's accounting systems since the CharlieCard system's 2005 installation.

 Over the years, the company has become a system supplier of intelligent mobility solutions and has been able to expand its market share.
 In 1995, the first subsidiaries were set up in the USA and Slovakia.
 Numerous other subsidiaries were established worldwide in the years that followed.
 In 2017, Scheidt & Bachmann began to offer cloud solutions, because faster data lines made cloud-bass systems feasible.

-In 2022 the company celebrated its 150th anniversary.
-The expansion of cloud-based systems is planned for the future.
-The topic of IoT (Internet of Things) will also play a role.

-Business Divisions

-Scheidt & Bachmann now has four business divisions: